HarshithaSai7/PowerBI-Project/README.md

 # PowerBI-Project
+# Project Title:Employee Data Analysis and Salary Insights Dashboard

+# Project Description:
-This Power BI dashboard provides an analytical overview of employee distribution, salary trends, and departmental insights.
+This Power BI Desktop dashboard provides an in-depth analysis of employee distribution, salary trends, and departmental insights.
+It visualizes hiring patterns, salary allocations, age demographics, and gender diversity across different departments.
+The report enables data-driven decision-making for HR teams and management by offering a structured overview of workforce trends.

-Below is a breakdown of the key components:
+# Key Features:
 1. Employee Count and Salary Summary
    - The total employee count is 183 and the sum of salaries amounts to 14 million.
    - A world map visual is included, showing the locations of employees across different regions.